 The multilingual and multicultural societies exist through their languages which transmit and preserve traditional knowledge and cultures in a sustainable way.”

-Living in Britain, we are exposed to a plethora of diverse communities and languages, and let this day be a reminder on how multiculturalism helps us thrive as a society together.
+Living in Britain, we are exposed to a plethora of diverse communities and languages.
+This day can be a reminder on how multiculturalism helps us thrive as a society together.

-Languages play a crucial role in the lives of people, not only as a tool for communication, social integration, development and education but also serves as a reflection of a persons unique cultural identity, history, tradition and memory.
-Yet, one indigenous language disappears every 2 weeks!
+Languages play a crucial role in the lives of people.
+They not only serve as a tool for communication, social integration, development and education but also as a reflection of a person’s unique cultural identity, history, tradition and memory.
+Yet, woefully, one indigenous language disappears every 2 weeks!

 This is why this year, UNESCO has proclaimed 2019 to be the International Year of Indigenous Languages.
 Championing multiculturalism and multilingualism, Here and Now 365 is proud to support UNESCO’s initiative – as a partner and friend, understanding the role language plays in a diverse society like ours.